 So, learn what legal tests lie behind those 600+ questions.
 Understand where to get, and how to submit, additional evidence.

 Above all, get lots of ideas about what information you can put in all those boxes to give the most accurate picture possible of how your condition really affects you.
+Our guides

 Our disability living allowance guides are written by a qualified barrister and a welfare rights specialist who, between them, have decades of experience of DLA claims and appeals right up to the Upper Tribunal.
 But they're written in an extremely user-friendly fashion - we've studied the law so that you don't have to.

-Instead, our disability living allowance guides take you page-by-page through the claim pack explaining simply and clearly what kind of information is needed in each box.
+Instead, our disability living allowance guides take you page-by-page through the claim pack, explaining simply and clearly what kind of information is needed in each box.
 We even provide sample texts to get you started.

 We also deal with issues such as how to fill in the form for fluctuating conditions and why it is so important to get supporting evidence.
 We even provide check lists and record sheets for you to print off when: keeping records of your claim; telling your GP about your claim; recording evidence about a doctor's visit.